Flood dangers do not end when the water begins to recede. You should

 Cleaning Up and Recovery Services

-The Department of Human Services is responsible for helping Victorians recover from floods.
+The Department of Health and Human Services is responsible for helping Victorians recover from floods.
 It provides advice, information and assistance with health, safety, accommodation, property damage, counselling and financial issues.
-Follow DHS link for its range of support and advice services.

 For general advice ring 1300 650 172 (local call free within Victoria, except mobile phones).
 Interstate, international and mobile callers please call: (61 3) 9096 0000.

-The Red Cross has a number of useful fact sheets on cleaning up after a flood.
+The Red Cross has a number of useful fact sheets on cleaning up after a flood or storm.